fanji-isc/IRIS-Speed-Test/README.md

 # Hybrid Transactional-Analytical Processing (HTAP) Demo

+**Update:** This benchmark uses the latest database versions including InterSystems IRIS Community 2026.1, PostgreSQL 18, MySQL 9.7.0, and SQL Server 2025.

 The capability to ingest thousands or millions of records per second while allowing for simultaneous queries in real time is required by many use cases across multiple industries, e.g. equity trade processing, fraud detection, IoT applications including anomaly detection and real time OEE, etc.  Gartner calls this capability ["HTAP" (Hybrid Transactional Analytical Processing)](https://www.gartner.com/imagesrv/media-products/pdf/Kx/KX-1-3CZ44RH.pdf).
 Others such as Forrester call it [Translytics](https://www.forrester.com/report/The+Forrester+Wave+Translytical+Data+Platforms+Q4+2017/-/E-RES134282).
 InterSystems IRIS is a powerful, scalable, high performance and resource efficient transactional-analytic data platform that provides the performance of in-memory databases with the consistency, availability, reliability and lower costs of traditional databases.

 This demo shows how InterSystems IRIS can ingest thousands of records per second while allowing for simultaneous queries on the data on the same cluster with very high performance for both ingestion and querying, and with low resource utilization.
 The demo works on a single InterSystems IRIS instance or on an InterSystems IRIS cluster on the cloud.

-The same demo can be run on PostgreSQL, MySQL, SqlServer and MySQL to compare performance and resource utilization in “apples-to-apples” comparisons.
+The same demo can be run on PostgreSQL, MySQL, and SQL Server to compare performance and resource utilization in “apples-to-apples” comparisons.

 You can run the tests on both your own PC and AWS!
 Here are some results: